 How Long is Your Score Valid?

 In general, your GRE test score will be valid for five years after you test.
-If you took your GRE test between July 2015 -June 30, 2019, your scores would remain valid for five years from the test date.
+If you took your GRE test between July 2015-June 30, 2019, your scores would remain valid for five years from the test date.
 For example, you tested July 2015, your test scores are good until July 2020.
 If it was July 2016, your scores are valid until July 2021 and so on.

 What Scores Will Business Schools See?

 The business schools you select to send the GRE scores will see all three scores, one from each section.
 Through the test center’s ScoreSelect software, you could send only the most recent GRE scores, all the GRE scores for the past five years if you tested more than once, or scores from selected years out of the prior five years.
 It’s up to you.
-If you already sent prior scores and are reapplying to the program, they will, of course, have record of the prior scores in addition to whatever you send this time.
+If you already sent prior scores and are reapplying to the program, they may still have record of the prior scores in addition to whatever you send this time.

 Are Your Scores Good Enough?